Research Projects

 Cluster-randomised stepped-wedge trial

 Indigenous community involvement in health care is of vital importance.
 But there is limited evidence in mainstream health thinking about how or why it is important.
-This project is valuable because it provides an opportunity to learn from communities and from women’s groups about how and why we should all work in partnership to continue to improve the health of mothers and babies.
+This project was valuable because it provided an opportunity to learn from communities and from women’s groups about how and why we should all work in partnership to continue to improve the health of mothers and babies.

 Resources